 While making a hire, a company automatically is liable for a lot of things concerning the hire.
 Here, one of the core liability or responsibilities is employee health.
 For example, a manufacturing company should not hire a person of weak health for a physically demanding production line.

 It will only weaken the worker, cut productivity, and be a massive liability for the company.
 The company will have to bear the healthcare cost, insurance, etc. Therefore, to avoid these unnecessary costs, background checks are vital.

 Here, it is not only about health.
 A company can also face tough times if they unknowingly hire a criminal, etc.

 5. A better workforce

-> All in all, background checks help you create a credible, sincere, and better workforce.
+All in all, background checks help you create a credible, sincere, and better workforce.
 In the long term interest, it will help you avoid complications and make for a harmonious workforce.
-Thus, you must dedicate efforts in doing the background checks.
+Thus, you must dedicate efforts to doing the background checks.

-> These were a few points about why you need to conduct background checks on employees.
+These were a few points about why you need to conduct background checks on employees.

-> Here, it is also essential to understand what aspects to check for, which means getting to know the different background check types.
+It is also essential to understand what aspects to check for, which means getting to know the different background check types.
 For getting relevant information, background checks are of many different types.
-Let's look at a few of these most important ones in the workplace.
+Let’s look at a few of these most important ones in the workplace.

-> Common Types Of Employee Background Check
+Common Types Of Employee Background Check

 An employment background check looks at the candidate’s past.
 These checks go up to either 7 or 10 years in reverse.
 It checks the candidate’s past employment, education, credit, criminal record, medicals, etc.